 The Python If Else Statement is an extension to the If (which we discussed in the earlier post).
 The If condition will only executes the statements when the given condition is true and if the condition is false, it will not execute statements.

 In real world, it would be nice to execute something when the condition fails.
 To do so, Python If else statement is used.
 Here, Else block will execute the code when the condition fails.

 Python If Else Syntax

 The syntax of the Python If Else Statement is

 if (Test condition): # The condition is TRUE then these statements will be executed True statements else # When the condition evaluates to FALSE then these statements will execute False statements

-If the test condition present in the above structure is true then True statements execute, otherwise, False statements executed.
+If the test condition present in the above Python If else structure is true, True statements executed.
+Otherwise, False statements executed.

 Python If Else Statement Example

 In this Python If Else program we are going to place 4 different lines.
 If the condition is met true, it will display 2 different statements, if the conditional expression evaluated to false we will show the other 2 statements using this else block code.

 marks = int(input(" Please Enter Your Subject Marks: ")) if marks >= 50: print(" Congratulations ") #s1 print(" You cleared the subject ") #s2 else: print(" You Failed") #s3 print(" Better Luck Next Time") #s4

 Please save this Python file and run the script by pressing F5.
 We enter 60 as marks, which is greater than 50 that’s why it printed (s1 and s2 statement) inside the If statement block.

 To demonstrate the else clause, we entered 30 as marks.
 It means Condition is FALSE so, s3 and s4 inside the else block will print.

 If you look at the python if else statement, If Value stored in the marks variable is greater than or equal to 50 then following print lines will execute.
 When it is less than 50, below code, inside the Else will execute.